Guildford (NSW)

 Guildford is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Guildford has a culturally diverse population, with 50.1% born overseas and 71.6% speaking a language other than English at home.
-Islam is the predominant religion in Guildford, making up 43.7% of its population compared to 29.1% across Greater Sydney.
-The top three ancestry groups are Other (33.3%), Lebanese (22.9%, significantly higher than the regional average of 16.2%) and Australian (12.1%).
+Guildford's population is highly diverse, with 50.1% born overseas and 71.6% speaking a language other than English at home.
+The dominant religion in Guildford is Islam, practiced by 43.7%, compared to 6.8% across Greater Sydney.
+In terms of ancestry, the most represented groups are Other (33.3%), Lebanese (22.9%), and Australian (12.1%).

 Frequently Asked Questions - Diversity